-4.5 Challenge: Obtaining resources and ensuring awareness of cybersecurity quite limited effort", and "But there are of course those who dream of it [implementing a particular solution/feature], but are we to get our work done, many such things disappear in between everyday tasks".
+4.5 Challenge: Obtaining resources and ensuring awareness of cybersecurity

+A fifth challenge was to obtain resources and ensure awareness of cyber security.
+As two of the participants stated, "In a small company [...], one has to achieve a lot with quite limited effort", and "But there are of course those who dream of it [implementing a particular solution/feature], but are we to get our work done, many such things disappear in between everyday tasks".
 On top of this, another participant predicted that the competition for resources would harden in the time to come: "You will have to prove the risk reducing effect, and security controls will be an economic investment just like any other".